SergVassiliev/molmodsim-md-theory-lesson-novice/_episodes/07-thermostats.md

 ### 2. Weak coupling methods
 #### Berendsen thermostat
 The Berendsen thermostat at every simulation step rescales the velocities of all particles to remove a predefined fraction of the difference from the predefined temperature. [[Berendsen-1984][Berendsen-1984].
 Conceptually this thermostat works analogous to coupling the simulated system to a fictitious heat bath kept at some constant temperature.
 The rate of temperature equilibration with this thermostat is controlled by strength of the coupling.
-This makes the Berendsen thermostat a predictably converging and robust thermostat, which can be very useful when allowing the system to relax, for example when starting a molecular dynamics simulation after after an energy minimization.
+This makes the Berendsen thermostat a predictably converging and robust thermostat, which can be very useful when allowing the system to relax, for example when starting a molecular dynamics simulation after energy minimization.
 {: .self_study_text :}
 - Rescale the velocities of all particles to remove a fraction of the difference from the predefined temperature.
 - The rate of temperature equilibration is controlled by strength of the coupling.